What Is a Headless Browser, and How Is It Used?

 5. Processing and extracting data

-6. Output the processed data, in console or saving to a CSV file.
+6. Output the processed data in the console or save it to a CSV file.

 7. Finalizing the operations.